damienmckenna/metatag/README.txt

   taxonomy term pages to work correctly.
 * Using Metatag with values assigned for the page title and the Page Title module simultaneously can cause conflicts and unexpected results.
-* Using the Exclude Node Title module will cause the [node:title] token to be empty on node pages, so using [current-page:title] will work around the issue.
-Note: it isn't possible to "fix" this as it's a by-product of what Exclude Node Title does - it removes the node title from display.
 * When customizing the meta tags for user pages, it is strongly recommended to not use the [current-user] tokens, these pertain to the person *viewing* the page and not e.g., the person who authored a page.